emmagrealy/DjangoTutorial/README.md

 pipenv install django==2.1, entered after Z:\3rdYear\WebDev\DjangoTutorial>

-let this load fully then enter , `` pipenv shell``
+- let this load fully then enter , `` pipenv shell``

-if i am to reload a project i only need: change to mysite, then ``pipenv shell``
+- if i am to reload a project i only need: change to mysite, then ``pipenv shell``

-check if django is available by running: ``py manage.py``
+- check if django is available by running: ``py manage.py``

-``py manage.py`` NOT used in shell!!

-Writing your first Django app, part 3¶

-the number you enter after polls/ is the number that will be displayed as the "question you are looking at " on the webpage
+- HOW TO RUN THE SERVER:  py manage.py runserver
+- OPENING WEB PAGE: localhost:8000 in browser

-a new directory is a new foulder!!
+- a new directory is a new folder!!